Slumberland American Birkebeiner

-Birkie skiers completing their 20th race are eligible for the status of “Birchlegger”.
-Birchlegger is the English translation for the Norwegian, Birkebeinerne, the nick-name of the birch barked armored, warriors who saved Prince Haakon).
-These special skiers are recognized with the honor of wearing a special bib in the race and a a personalized award for 20, 30, and 40 years completed.
+Birkie skiers completing their 20th race become a “Birchlegger”.
+Birchlegger is the English translation for the Norwegian, Birkebeinerne, the nick-name of the birch bark armored warriors who saved Prince Haakon.
+These special skiers are recognized with the honor of wearing a special bib in the race and a personalized award for 20, 30, and 40 years completed!

 Birchleggers will receive their awards at a special breakfast hosted by the Birchleggings Club on Sunday morning following the Birkie.
 First time Birchleggers will be treated to breakfast at no charge.

 If you can not attend the Birchleggings Club Breakfast to receive your award, they will be available at the Birkie Store Tent near the finish line on Main Street.